 - Innovative approaches to teaching foundational undergraduate subjects, through in-class or other activities

 - Use of learning through research, in a specific discipline

 - The proposal must be overseen and submitted by one or more MIT faculty members.

 - Projects must be documented, as a narrative, after the grant is awarded.

 - The lead faculty member(s) will participate in and present at J-WEL weeks and/or other forums.

 - The lead faculty member(s) will submit a report that summarizes specific results on student learning and other findings including results of their defined project metrics within two months of the project end date.

 - The lead faculty member(s) should participate(s) throughout the project although development and teaching may also involve students, postdocs, and others.

-- A letter of support from the department head must accompany the proposal.
+- A letter of support from the department head (or unit) must accompany the proposal.

 Proposal Preparation and Submission